The magic of Andros

 And views.
 Spectacular vistas across tiny harbours, shimmering water and lush, sprawling valleys.
 From routes along rocky coastlines plummeting hundreds of feet, to dirt paths winding down the mountains ending at tiny, deserted beaches.

 On clear days, you can see layer after layer of distant islands dotting the horizon, and on stormy afternoons, steely grey clouds race across the sky, and lightning punctuates the sky with fiery flashes.

 In summertime, we’re told, it’s a different story.
 The population swells to 34,000 – mostly Greeks visiting from the mainland – and the tiny seaside town of Batsi becomes clogged with traffic and tourists.
 But it’s a far cry from the hordes of Santorini or Corfu, where more than 100 boats cross from Greece every day.
 In Andros, there are less than a dozen, and they only come from the port of Rafina.
 Why?
-Because the island is home to many of Greece’s wealthy shipping magnates who restrict boat passages in order to preserve the island’s quiet charm.
+Because the island is home to many of Greece’s wealthy international shipping companies magnates who restrict boat passages in order to preserve the island’s quiet charm.
 It’s the second largest island in the archipelago (after Naxos), the closest to mainland Greece (two hours by ferry from Rafina), yet one of the least touristed.

 It also has water, so much that some gets bottled for export to the mainland as Sariza mineral water.
 And the lush, green hillsides are sprinkled with cypress trees and the islands’signature white houses, complete with azure blue shutters.